bain-cs110/bain-cs110.github.io/pages/syllabus.md

 Late submissions of Projects *will not be accepted*.

-The second project will be due at the start of the university's assigned final exam block for this course which is **Tuesday, June 6th at 5pm.**
+The second project will be due at the start of the university's assigned final exam block for this course which is **March 13th at 3pm.**

 * * *
 ## Grading Equity Policies